Nevada City, California: Buildings and structures

+The Nevada City Downtown Historic District included several sites on the National Register of Historic Places or which have California Historical Landmark status.

 Government

 Nevada City elects a five-member city council.
 Council members select the mayor and vice mayor from their ranks.
 Council members appoint residents to a five-member Planning Commission.

 Nevada City launched a "Goat Fund Me" campaign to raise $25,000 to have goats graze through dense brush in the municipal greenbelt.
 Nevada City is considered particularly at risk of wildfire, a "very high fire hazard severity zone" because of its wooded steep hillsides, narrow streets, 19th-century Gold Rush-era homes, and thick tree canopy.

 County, state, and federal representation

 Nevada City is in Nevada County.
 The District 1 Supervisor is Heidi Hall.